nicelion/nicelion/README.md

 ### Hi there 🤙🏼
 My name is Ian.
 I am currently an undergraduate education major at Clemson University with an interest and skill set in computer science.

+I am currently an Undergraduate Researcher in the [IDEA Lab @ Clemson University](https://idealab.sites.clemson.edu/)

+You can view my personal website and portfolio [here](https://www.iancthompson.dev).

 ### 🔍 I am interested in...
 - CS education
 - Human-centered computing